Scottish Land Commission: History

-The Commission was established by the Scottish Government on 1 April 2017 by The Land Reform (Scotland) Act 2016 (Commencement No. 4, Transitional and Saving Provisions) Regulations 2016 made under the Land Reform (Scotland) Act 2016.
+The Commission was established by the Scottish Government on 1 November 2016 by The Land Reform (Scotland) Act 2016 (Commencement No. 2, and Transitory Provisions) Regulations 2016 made under the Land Reform (Scotland) Act 2016, with the Commission taking on functions from 1 April 2017 and 1 November 2017.

 Headquarters

 It is headquartered at An Lòchran Inverness.
 There is a staff of around twenty: five Land Commissioners, the Tenant Farming Commissioner and support staff.
 The chief executive officer is Hamish Trench, a former chartered surveyor and Director at Cairngorms National Park Authority and Deer Commission for Scotland.

 Commissioners

 Nomination

 The first commissioners were proposed in November 2016: Andrew Thin, Professor David Adams, Lorne MacLeod, Sally Reynolds, Megan MacInnes and Bob McIntosh as the Tenant Farming Commissioner.

 The nominated Commissioners were considered by the Environment, Climate Change, and Land Reform Committee of Scottish Parliament, which reported on 8 December 2016, recommending that the Scottish Parliament approve the appointment of the Commissioners.
 Nonetheless, the Committee did recommend that Bob McIntosh, proposed Tenant Farming Commissioner, should resign from membership of the Royal Institution of Chartered Surveyors to maintain the perception of impartiality; the Committee believed McIntosh was in good a position for building relationships with both landowners and tenants.
 The Committee also recommended that Lorne MacLeod stand down as Chairman of Community Land Scotland and as a director of community owned land on Eriskay, and asked the Scottish Government to provide a date for when appointments to the Commission would be regulated by the Commissioner for Ethical Standards in Public Life in Scotland.

 The Report of the Environment, Climate Change, and Land Reform Committee was noted by the Scottish Parliament on 13 December 2016, and approved the appointment of the Land Commissioners (including the Tenant Farming Commissioner).